 Before you start running experiments, look at the raw data in detail.

 Figure out 3 to 5 specific, interesting questions about the domain

-that you want to answer with your machine learning experiments.
+that you want to answer with your data mining experiments.

 Try to choose questions that are about the domain (not about the

-that would particularly benefit from using the machine learning method
+that would particularly benefit from using the data mining method

 These questions may be phrased as conjectures that you want to